knewcomb6/knewcomb6/README.md

 ### Hi there 👋

+* 🔭 I’m currently working on my Masters of Computer Science at Georgia Tech ⚡
+* I have an Aerospace Engineering Deegree from Auburn University
+* For my day job, I develop missile defense models and simulations

 <!--
 **knewcomb6/knewcomb6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.